rotationalio/ensign/docs/content/examples/data_engineers.md

       POSTGRES_PASSWORD: ${POSTGRES_PASSWORD}
 ```

-## Run the application
+## Let's Gooooooooo

+We made it to the end!
 Once you have all of the code in place, run the following commands on the terminal in the `producer` and `consumer` directories:

 ```bash
 go mod init